rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/SunDriedTomatoAndBasilSalsa.rst

 Directions
 ----------

-1. Combine all ingredients in bowl and season with salt and pepper to taste.
+1. Combine all ingredients in a bowl and season with salt and pepper to taste.